Banksia coccinea

 Banksia coccinea, commonly known as the scarlet banksia, waratah banksia or Albany banksia, is an erect shrub or small tree in the family Proteaceae.
-Its distribution in the wild is along the south west coast of Western Australia, from Denmark to the Stokes National Park, and north to the Stirling Range, growing on white or grey sand in shrubland, heath or open woodland.
+Its distribution in the wild is along the southwest coast of Western Australia, from Denmark to the Stokes National Park, and north to the Stirling Range, growing on white or grey sand in shrubland, heath, or open woodland.
 Reaching up to 8 m in height, it is a single-stemmed plant that has oblong leaves, which are 3–9 cm long and 2–7 cm wide.
 The prominent red and white flower spikes appear mainly in the spring.
-As they age they develop small follicles that store seeds until opened by fire.
-Though widely occurring, it is highly sensitive to dieback and large populations of plants have succumbed to the disease.
+As they age, they develop small follicles that store seeds until opened by fire.
+Though widely occurring, it is highly sensitive to dieback, and large populations of plants have succumbed to the disease.

 Collected and described by Robert Brown in the early 19th century, Banksia coccinea appears to be most closely related to Banksia speciosa and B. baxteri.
-Banksia coccinea plants are killed by bushfire, and regenerate from seed.
-The flowers attract nectar- and insect-feeding birds, particularly honeyeaters, and a variety of insects.
-Widely considered one of the most attractive Banksia species, B. coccinea is a popular garden plant and one of the most important Banksia species for the cut flower industry; it is grown commercially in several countries including Australia, South Africa, Canada, the United States, New Zealand and Israel.
+Banksia coccinea plants are killed by bushfire and regenerate from seed.
+The flowers attract nectar- and insect-feeding birds, particularly honeyeaters, and various insects.
+Widely considered one of the most attractive Banksia species, B. coccinea is a popular garden plant and one of the most important Banksia species for the cut flower industry; it is grown commercially in several countries, including Australia, South Africa, Canada, the United States, New Zealand, and Israel.
 In cultivation, B. coccinea grows well in a sunny location on well-drained soil, but it cannot survive in areas with humid or wet summers.